derhallim/sp-dev-fx-webparts/samples/react-video-banner/README.md

 ## Features

-Description of the extension that expands upon high-level summary above.

-This extension illustrates the following concepts:
+This Web Part illustrates the following concepts:

-- topic 1
-- topic 2
+- React Hooks (useRef, useEffect)
+- Use SPFx Reusable Controls (File Picker)
-- topic 3
+- CSS styles

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.